tgautam03/jac/README.md

 # JAC
-JAC (short for Jacobian) is a lightweight automatic differentiation library written in Julia.
+**JAC**obian is a lightweight automatic differentiation library written in Julia.